Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/3149/

 ### How to use Scatterplot Matrix
-The scatterplot matrix visualization allows comparison between numeric sets of data, giving a rough idea if there is a linear correlation between multiple fields.
+The scatterplot matrix visualization allows comparison between numeric sets of data, giving a rough idea if there is a linear correlation between multiple fields.<br>
-The scatterplot matrix consists of Rows and Columns of individual Scatterplots that plot an X and a Y value.
+The scatterplot matrix consists of Rows and Columns of individual Scatterplots that plot an X and a Y value.<br>
 These values come from the fields sent from the search bar.

 #### **Example Search**